Last Updated on July 21, 2023 by Rod Olivares

 There are times when you really want to have a working television and your generator is the best–or the only–option to power it.

-You wouldn’t want to be in that position only to find that your generator was overloaded!
+You wouldn’t want to be eager to watch your show only to find that your generator was overloaded!

 This post will help you understand generators and televisions and how they work (or don’t work) together.

 It can be difficult to say whether a particular television and generator pair will work together because there is so much variety.To answer whether a portable generator can power your TV, you need to know how many watts it consumes, which will depend on the size of the screen, the type of television (LCD, Plasma, etc.), and whether or not it is energy-efficient.

 Typically, a television’s wattage will be somewhere from 80 to 350 watts.

 My TV uses about 160 watts when watching an average show on Netflix.
 Its screensaver mode uses a surprising 250 watts to power a bunch of fake fish moving around the screen.
 It’s an OLED screen.
 When the screen has mostly black on it, and a number of the LEDs turn off, it’s power drops quite a bit.